zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 ## User-visible changes

-Unlike the onion, this system does not support friend requests.
+Unlike the onion, DHT Announcements do not support friend requests.
 Instead, to add a friend, you must add their ToxID and they must add yours.

 There is an exception to this for bots, which can be added unilaterally.